Waligóra and Wyrwidąb

-Waligóra (Note: /pl/; translation from Polish: the one who topples mountains) and Wyrwidąb (Note: /pl/; translation from Polish: the one who tears oaks from the ground) are two fictional twin brothers who were the characters of the fairy tale originating from Poland.
-They were a personification of brotherhood and the example of the benefits of the cooperation.
+Waligóra (Note: /pl/; lit. 'the one who topples mountains') and Wyrwidąb (Note: /pl/; lit. 'the one who tears oaks from the ground') are two fictional twin brothers in a fairy tale originating from Poland.
+They are a personification of brotherhood and an example of the benefits of cooperation.

 In fairy tales

 In one version of their fairy tale, they were orphans whose mother died after birth in the forest.
-Waligóra has been cared for by the female wolf, while Wyrwidąb, by the female bear.
+Waligóra was cared for by the female wolf, while Wyrwidąb, by the female bear.
 They were both extremely strong, with Waligóra being capable of destroying the mountain with one punch, and Wyrwidąb, being able to tear oak trees from the ground.
-Brothers working together had saved a kingdom, defeating the dragon, that terrorized it.
-After doing that, they were awarded by the king, who let them marry his 2 daughters.
+The brothers worked together to save a kingdom, defeating the dragon that terrorized it.
+Afterwards, they were rewarded by the king, who let them marry his two daughters.

 Philologist and folklorist Julian Krzyżanowski, establisher of the Polish Folktale Catalogue according to the international index, classified tales about the heroic duo as type T 300B, "Smok I Waligóra" ("The Dragon and Waligóra").
 Thus, his typing is closely related to the international ATU type ATU 300, "The Dragon-Slayer".